Hiking the Ulupaina Loop Trail on Oʻahu

 Distance: 4.1 miles / 6.6 km

 The Ulupaina Trail in east Oʻahu is best known for being a workout hike more than anything.
-It’s a mostly forested trail with a few viewpoints along way; the best being at the top.
+By this, I mean that Ulupaina is a mostly forested trail, with only a few viewpoints along the way, the best being at the top.

-Compared to other east Oʻahu trails that make for great sunrise hikes, I don’t think that Ulupaina is worth the effort to try to see sunrise from the top.
-The viewpoint is narrow, and I personally think that there’s better trails nearby like Puʻu Māʻeliʻeli if you’re trying to catch sunrise.
+On a different note, I don’t think that Ulupaina is worth the effort to try and watch sunrise from the top, as the viewpoint is narrow, and I personally think that the adjacent Puʻu Māʻeliʻeli Trail is a much better effort-to-reward adventure if you’re looking for a great sunrise Oʻahu hike!

 Ulupaina Trailhead Parking

-Parking for the Ulupaina Trail is located on Hui ʻIwa Street near the Koʻolau Shopping Center.
+Parking for the Ulupaina Trail is located on East Hui ʻIwa Street, as close to the McDonalds as you can find parking.

 Google Maps Directions: Ulupaina Trailhead Parking